d747d/tunneleverything.com/content/post3.md

 ```

 Then once cloudflared is installed you can grab the command from "Install and run a connector" section on the Name your tunnel > Install connector page.
-It will be "sudo cloudflared service install YOURTOKEMNHERE" with your unique token for the tunnel.
+It will be "sudo cloudflared service install YOURTOKENHERE" with your unique token for the tunnel.
 To run cloudflared as a service, create a service file in /etc/systemd/system/cloudflared.service with these contents:

 ```
 [Unit]